7 day free trial →

 • Content teams integrating social publishing into their CMS or editorial workflow

-• AI engineers building autonomous content agents that generate and distribute posts
+• AI engineers building autonomous social media agents that generate and distribute posts

 • Marketing ops teams connecting social to their automation stack via tools like Zapier, Make, or n8n